10 Types of Protea Flowers & All 99 Protea Species

 Protea flowers generally have a large tubular shape and are available in shades of yellow, orange, red, pink, white, and cream.
 They require bright sunlight and aerated acidic soil for proper growth.

-These South African sugarbushes were named by Carl Linnaeus in 1735.
+These South African sugarbushes were named by Carl Linnaeus in 1735 and collected in his Species Plantarum and the Linnaean Herbarium.
 Below are the most common proteas characteristics that easily grow in regular garden environments.

 Also known as king sugar bush and giant protea, this one has the largest head in the protea family.
 The flower consists of a collection of smaller blossoms in the center encircled by large colorful brackets.
 Usually, a full-grown flower head measures 5 to 12 inches.